ghbrown/ghbrown.github.io/content/topics/open_source.md

 - I've contributed bug fixes to configurations for the {{< glink dest="https://i3wm.org/i3" text="i3 window manager" color="y" >}} version of the {{< glink dest="https://endeavouros.com/" text="EndeavourOS" color="y" >}} Linux distribution.

+### xmpl

+- I wrote {{< glink dest="https://github.com/ghbrown/xmpl" text="xmpl" color="y" >}} to provide useful and understandable examples for Linux commands, right at your fingertips on the command line.
+You can also write your own examples for quick reference if you don't like mine.

 ### beets

 - {{< glink dest="https://beets.io/" text="beets" color="y" >}} organizes local music collections, including autotagging and so much more.
   I contributed an interface to match single tracks using Discogs.

 ---